ajcastro/ajcastro/README.md

 ## Projects 💻

 Project Name: **Ingenious.BUILD**
-Role: Senior Full-stack Developer
+Role: Senior Full-stack Engineer/Team Lead
 Tech Stack: Laravel, PHP, MySQL, Vue.js, REST API, DigitalOcean
-Company & Date: Ingenious.BUILD, Mar 2022 - Jun 2022
+Company & Date: Ingenious.BUILD, July 2022 - August 2024
-Project Description: This is an SaaS product for AECO industry (Architecture, Engineering, Construction and Operation).
-It is a Saas product to connect all architects, engineers, contractors and clients in one platform to streamline the process of construction from budgeting, planning, and executing contracts.
+Project Description: This is a SaaS product for the AECO industry (Architecture, Engineering, Construction, and Operation).
+It is a Saas product that connects all architects, engineers, contractors, and clients in one platform to streamline the process of construction from budgeting, planning, and executing contracts.
 Reference: https://www.ingenious.build

+Project Name: **Lush Rewards**
+Role: Senior Full-stack Engineer/Team Lead
+Tech Stack: Laravel, PHP, MySQL, Vue.js, REST API, DigitalOcean, Azure
+Company & Date: Passport Technology, August 2022 - January 2024
+Project Description: Lush Rewards is a kiosk inside casinos that connects to the casino's gaming network.
+It retrieves the player's information and game activities to issue rewards to the player based on the points earneds from casino games.

 Project Name: **TeleGaming**
 Role: Senior Full-stack Developer